madetech/blog/posts/better_rails_dev_env_with_docker_compose.md

 ## Setup

 Download and install the [Docker Toolbox](https://www.docker.com/toolbox).
-Once this is done, you will have an app in Applications called 'Docker Quickstart Terminal'.

-Open 'Docker Quickstart Terminal'.
-The first time this runs it should create a VM and set you up.
-If you prefer your own shell, you can use the following bash command:
+Open your terminal of choice.
+Run the following command to bootstrap the required env vars:

 ```
 eval $(docker-machine env default)